veo-labs/openveo-core/docs/developers/write-plugin.md

-# Write a plugin
+# Yeoman generator

-If you want to write your own OpenVeo plugin, you have two possibilities:

-  - Use the Yeoman generator to automatically creates the plugin with [OpenVeo Plugin Generator](http://veo-labs.github.io/openveo-plugin-generator/1.0.0) (Recommended)
+To write your own OpenVeo plugin you should use the OpenVeo Yeoman generator to automatically create the skeleton of your plugin with [OpenVeo Plugin Generator](http://veo-labs.github.io/openveo-plugin-generator/1.0.0)

-  - Create manually the plugin with this [documentation](http://veo-labs.github.io/openveo-plugin-generator/1.0.0/developers/write-plugin)
+# "How to"

+All documentation needed to implement your plugin is available on the [OpenVeo Plugin Generator](http://veo-labs.github.io/openveo-plugin-generator/1.0.0) project.
+See the direct link to the [documentation](http://veo-labs.github.io/openveo-plugin-generator/1.0.0/developers/conf).